ckerr/blog-hugo/content/post/bootstrapping-this-site.md

 banner = "banners/bootstrapping-this-site.jpg"
 categories = []
 date = "2017-05-09T07:59:31-05:00"
-description = "I built this site with Hugo.
-This is how I did it." images = [] menu = "" tags = ["howto", "hugo", "git", "github"] title = "Bootstrapping This Site with Hugo"
+images = []
+menu = ""
+tags = ["howto", "hugo", "git", "github"] title = "Bootstrapping a Website with Hugo"

 +++

-These are the steps I followed to build this site with Hugo.
+These are the steps I followed to build this site with [Hugo](https://gohugo.io/), a tool for generating static website content.

 # First Steps